brunch/brunch-guide/content/en/chapter11-plugins.md

 This is part of [The Brunch.io Guide](../../README.md).

-With Brunch, features don’t get provided through the same architectural split as you’d fine in Grunt, Gulp, etc.  A ton of features and behaviors are **built-in** (build pipeline, incremental watcher, sourcemaps, etc.) but everything else remains in **plugins**, including the handling of every **source language**.
+With Brunch, features don’t get provided through the same architectural split as you’d find in Grunt, Gulp, etc.  A ton of features and behaviors are **built-in** (build pipeline, incremental watcher, sourcemaps, etc.) but everything else remains in **plugins**, including the handling of every **source language**.

 You will generally use at least one plugin for scripts, one for styles, and a minifier for each.